vda-lab/vda-lab.github.io/_posts/2019-09-17-beyond-sql.md

 ![network motifs]({{ site.baseurl }}/assets/network-motifs.png)

-It is for example important when developing a drug for a certain disease by knocking out the effect of a gene that that gene is not in a bi-parallel pattern (`V2` in the image above) because activation of node `V4` is saved by `V3`.
+It is for example important when developing a drug for a certain disease by knocking out the effect of a gene that that gene is not in a bi-parallel pattern (`V2` in image `E` above) because activation of node `V4` is saved by `V3`.

 ### 5.4 Data modelling
 In general, vertices are used to represent _things_ and edges are used to represent _connections_.
 Vertex properties can include e.g. metadata such as timestamp, version number etc; edges properties often include the weight of a connection, but can also cover things like the quality of a relationship and other metadata of that relationship.